thoschuller/ec-ariel/source/index.rst

 Get started below, or explore the full documentation for more details.

-Installation
+Installation Inforamtion
 ------------
-See the :ref:`installation` guide for details.
+See the :ref:`installation guide` for details.

 License